dguyhasnoname/CKAD-TheHardWay/README.md

 1. Tune your vim editor skills

-    - Create the file ~/.vimrc with the following content:
+    - Create/update the file ~/.vimrc with the following content:

         ```
         set tabstop=2       # tab width to 2 spaces